CosmWasm/docs-deprecated/docs/tooling/verify.md

 | -------------------- | ------ |
 | [clevinson](https://github.com/clevinson/crev-proofs) | `GfZom6m1khImklK13bD_JPI8dr4Go86U9YHVLcg5Jmg` |

-Please [create a PR on `cosmwasm/docs`](https://github.com/cosmwasm/docs/pulls) if you want to be on this list.
-Anyone that has contributed to cosmwasm or published a cosmwasm-based contract is eligable to be on the list.
+Please [create a PR on `CosmWasm/docs`](https://github.com/CosmWasm/docs/pulls) if you want to be on this list.
+Anyone that has contributed to CosmWasm or published a CosmWasm-based contract is eligable to be on the list.
 It is not curated, so please make your own decision if you know and trust these developers.